mist64/cbmbus_doc/6 JiffyDOS.md

 |   6  | Device sends 4th pair of bits        | CLK = #6, DATA = #7 | sample  | 11 µs                   | 1 µs     |

 * EOB must be signaled no later than 84 µs after the last "Go", so the host can omit the DATA = 0 check if it's later than that
-* if EOB = 1, "Inter-Block" follows after B
+* if EOB = 1, "Escape Mode" follows after B
 * the C64 implementation signals "Go" 3 µs *before* sampling EOB

 # Discussion